foh-agency/rsc-wp-theme-foh-boilerplate/README.md

     `$ npm install`

-1. Check for outdated dependencies and upgrade if necessary:
+2. Check for outdated dependencies and update if necessary:

     `$ ncu`